Skip to Content

 Or, you can also gussy up the recipe by turning it into a layer cake.
 Directions for making a layered Zucchini cake are at the end of the post.

-• Add brown sugar for extra flavor and moisture.
+• Brown sugar adds extra flavor and moisture to the cake.

-• Zucchini itself is fairly bland.
-Add warm spices to the batter for a flavorful cake that pairs perfectly with the rich frosting.
+• Warm spices make a flavorful cake that pairs perfectly with the rich frosting.

 • The walnuts are optional, but finely ground nuts do add wonderful texture and flavor to the cake.

-• Use oil for a cake that stays soft even when it’s chilled.
+• An cake made with oil instead of butter stays soft even when it’s chilled.

-• Add Cream Cheese Frosting because….Cream Cheese Frosting!
+• And Cream Cheese Frosting because….Cream Cheese Frosting!

 A bowl of cake batter, a tray of shredded zucchini and ground walnuts are the components for zucchini cake.